What is CLAT Cutoff?

 5. Domicile Quotas:

-Some NLUs offer domicile-based reservations, where candidates from the home state may have different cut-offs compared to out-of-state candidates.
+Certain NLUs provide domicile-based reservations, where candidates from the home state may have comparatively different cutoffs.
+For instance, NLSIU Bengaluru offers domicile reservation benefits to eligible candidates from Karnataka.

 Category